andrewchernow/libpcl/doxygen/organization.md

 ### Google FarmHash
 This is the only library used by all platforms.
-Each lib directory contains a pre-compiled object file and a \c farmhash.h file in the include directory.
-This is only used by the PCL hash table.
+Each lib directory contains a pre-compiled object file and a `%farmhash.h` file in the include directory.
+This is only used by the PCL hash table, however PCL exports functions that can be used to generate hash codes.

 To rebuild or build differently, follow the below instructions.